vpegasus/Chinese-Word-Segmentation-with-BiLSTM-CRF/README.md

 &lt;end&gt;|11.0| 9.7|11.6|14.3 |-14.4| 0.0

-As the table shows, some weights of transition matrix haven't even been changed ( remember that I set the initiate the weights of this matrix with 0's ).
-Look into the tables, It is reasonable that the weights towards &lt;beg&gt; is negative because there is no node can be followed with START_TAG.
+As the table shows, some weights of transition matrix haven't even been changed ( remember that I initiated the weights of matrix with 0's ).
+Look into the tables, it is reasonable that the weights towards &lt;beg&gt; are negative because there is no node can be followed with START_TAG.
 Also, it is correct that M cannot be followed with B, B cannot precede B itself and so on.

 It is clear that the work of CRF has been done by BiLSTM network, thus this weights will not obtain any back-propagated gradient.
 As we can see, 3-layer BiLSTM is capable to capture the structure information of the labeling, and it may be redundant to add CRF layer.